High Court confirms appointment of liquidators to Debenhams

 This left the directors of the Irish subsidiary no alternative other than to seek the appointment of the liquidators and have the firm wound up, he said.
 The judge said this was regrettable, particularly as a large number of people have lost their jobs.

-The Judge said that he hoped that the liquidators would treat the workers, and the company’s creditors “with sensitivity”.
+The Judge said he hoped the liquidators would treat the workers, and the company’s creditors “with sensitivity”.
 There were no objections to the application to confirm the liquidators’ appointment.

-However a small number of people supporting the Debenham’s workers held a peaceful protest outside the Four Court complex on Thursday morning.
+However, a small number of people supporting Debenhams staff held a peaceful protest outside the Four Courts complex on Thursday morning.

-James Doherty SC for the liquidators told the court that his clients have taken certain steps since their appointment.
+James Doherty SC, for the liquidators, told the court his clients have taken certain steps since their appointment.

 Process

-Counsel said that the liquidators have entered into a consultation process with the employees, the Mandate and Siptu trade unions which represent the bulk of the employees and the Minister for Social Protection.
+Mr Doherty said the liquidators have entered into a consultation process with the employees, the Mandate and Siptu trade unions, which represent the bulk of Debenhams staff, and the Minister for Social Protection.

-Counsel said that the liquidators believe that it is unlikely the business will be acquired by another party and unfortunately all the employees will be made redundant.
+He said the liquidators believe it is unlikely the business will be acquired by another party and unfortunately all the employees will be made redundant.

-Counsel said it had been making substantial losses before the Covid-19 pandemic had resulted in the stores being closed in late March.
-T he company had availed of the government scheme to help pay its workers during the Covid-19 crisis, counsel said.
+Mr Fanning said it had been making substantial losses before the Covid-19 pandemic had resulted in the stores being closed in late March.
+The company had availed of the government scheme to help pay its workers during the Covid-19 crisis, he said.

-However , the Debenhams group’s ongoing losses along with projected losses arising out of the Covid-19 pandemic had left the Irish company with no option other than seek a winding up order, he said.
+However, the Debenhams group’s ongoing losses along with projected losses arising out of the Covid-19 pandemic had left the Irish company with no option other than to seek a winding up order, he said.

-The Irish firm’s creditors include including revenue which is owed €3.8 million, the landlords of the premises they had operated from, trade creditors, other firms within the group and its employees.
+The Irish firm’s creditors include Revenue, which is owed €3.8 million, the landlords of the premises they had operated from, trade creditors, other firms within the group, and its employees.